tabsleeper/tabsleeper-extension/README.md

 ## Set up

-[Get Node](https://nodejs.org/en/) - This project is currently built on v15.4.0
+[Get Node](https://nodejs.org/en/) - The current version is described in .circleci/config.yml

 Fork and clone this repository